BK20210310/Binary-classification/README.md

 This is a example for using clinical data to predict whether PC (Pancreatic Cancer) patients suffer from cachexia.

-This is python code on Google Colab: https://colab.research.google.com/drive/1CYD7xDIDa2LKFAS3cb3eEHUVFCHueUeP#scrollTo=wn0hEDhiobLR
+python code on Google Colab:
+https://colab.research.google.com/drive/1CYD7xDIDa2LKFAS3cb3eEHUVFCHueUeP#scrollTo=wn0hEDhiobLR

 ## Introduction